jdolan/Objectively/README.md

 FAQ
 ---
-*Why?* Because c++ makes me puke, and Objective-c is not widely supported.
+1. *Why?* Because c++ makes me puke, and Objective-c is not widely supported.
+1. *This looks like poor-man's Objective-c?* Yup.